aws-samples/ml-edge-getting-started/samples/onnx_accelerator_sample2/source/backend/README.md

 Once the stack is deployed, in the AWS console go to Cloudformation -> Stacks -> onnxacceleratormobilebackend-dev -> Outputs

 The following outputs are generated:
-- ```cfnoutputdatascientistteamA```	: The User Arn user for the sagemaker user representing the Data science team
+- ```cfnoutputdatascientistteamA```	: The User Arn user for the SageMaker user representing the Data science team
 - ```ApiGwConstructApiGatewayEndpoint*``` : The API Gateway endpoint
 - ```CognitoIdentityPoolId``` : The id of the identity pool, used for authorization (access control).
 Users can obtain temporary AWS credentials to access AWS services, such as Amazon S3
 - ```CognitoUserPoolClientId``` : Id of the user pool client, connected to the user pool.
 This id is used by applications to access the user pool